BordyV/Wordlemind/README.md

 This project is **Mastermind** game but on web.

+If you want to try it out go on : https://valentinbordy.fr/wordlemind/

 ## How to play ?

 The game is simple, you have to guess the combination of colors.